-There is no fee for the clergy or the facility for funerals.
-There is a charge for the music director, musicians, bulletin preparation, the altar guild, and the sexton.
+There is no fee for the clergy or the facility for the funeral service.
+There are charges for the music director, musicians, bulletin preparation, the altar guild, and the sexton.
+Additional fees are also charged related to receptions and the Mary Hare Taylor Knight Memorial Columbarium.
 A fee schedule is available from the church office or you may view current fees here.

 Living Instructions Regarding My Death